mp182/tic-tac-toe/README.md

 This is a simple web-based Tic Tac Toe game built with Angular.
 It allows two players to take turns placing their marks (X or O) on a 3x3 grid, with the objective of getting three of their marks in a row, column, or diagonal.

+## Live Demo

+You can view a live demo at https://ta-te-ti-mp.web.app

 ## Features

 - Classic Tic Tac Toe gameplay.